ME-MarvinE/XCalendar/README.md

 # Attention
 Due to an accident, my computer no longer works.
-I believe my wellbeing is better off without it so I'm not in any rush to get it working and thus won't be able to develop XCalendar for the foreseeable future.
+I believe my wellbeing is better off without it anyway so I'm not in any rush to get it working and thus won't be able to develop XCalendar for the foreseeable future.

 # XCalendar
 A plugin for .NET providing a Calendar API and DateTime extensions.